In mathematics, the institute develops research in the following fields:

 The research in algebra is focused on group theory.

-The category theory is a field of mathematical research that feeds on various interactions with other domains of mathematics: algebra, logic, algebraic topology, algebraic and non-commutative geometries, theoretical computing.
-The research in category theory is concerned with the algebraic and geometric aspects of the theory and with its applications.
+The research in category theory, an abstract branch of mathematics, has many interactions with other domains such as algebra, logic, algebraic topology, algebraic geometry, and theoretical computer science.
+At the IRMP the research in category theory is mainly concerned with the algebraic and geometric aspects of the theory.

 The algebraic topology is the study of the structures and properties of spaces which are invariant under continuous deformation.
 The research concerns mainly the development and the geometric applications of rational homotopy which is one of the best algebraic modelizations of spaces.
 The emphasis is on applications to differential topology.